jcmrgo/highlights/README.md

 highlights
 ==========

-an app to record the highlights of your daily life made by Bonito Factory
+an app to record the highlights of your daily life made by @jcmrgo & @makimiller

-2012 - Bonito Inc.
+2012 - OVIO Co.